-9. LENDING, GUARANTEES AND INDEMNITIES
+8. LENDING, GUARANTEES AND INDEMNITIES

-It is Council's policy to establish a process around lending, loan guarantees and indemnities.
+It is Council's policy to establish a process around loan guarantees and indemnities.

-The purpose of this policy is to provide the Lower Nicola Indian Band with an effective and transparent process for the approval, collection and documentation of lending, loan guarantees and indemnities given by the Lower Nicola Indian Band as permitted in the Financial Administration Law.
+The purpose of this policy is to provide the Lower Nicola Indian Band with an effective and transparent process for the approval, collection and documentation of loan guarantees and indemnities given by the Lower Nicola Indian Band as permitted in the Financial Administration Law.

-This policy applies to lending, loan guarantees and/or indemnities entered into between the Lower Nicola Indian Band and:
+This policy applies to loan guarantees and/or indemnities entered into between the Lower Nicola Indian Band and:

-- a Lower Nicola Indian Band member or entity in which a Lower Nicola Indian Band member has an interest - any other third party whether an individual or business entity including government business enterprises.
+- a Lower Nicola Indian Band member or entity in which a Lower Nicola Indian Band member has an interest - any other third party whether an individual or business entity including government business enterprises monitoring the status of Lower Nicola Indian Band's loan guarantees and indemnities and reporting to the Council making sure the loan guarantee and indemnity process is transparent by providing Lower Nicola Indian Band members access to the requirements, standard terms and conditions

-- approving and signing all lending, guarantees and indemnities within amounts specified in the Authorization and Delegation Table - approving the application form template, terms and conditions including interest rates (if applicable) to be applied to all members, any entity in which a member has an interest or any other party with respect to lending, guarantees and indemnities.
+- approving and signing all guarantees and indemnities within amounts specified in the Delegation and Authorization Table - approving the application form template, terms and conditions including interest rates (if applicable) to be applied to all members, any entity in which a member has an interest or any other party with respect to guarantees and indemnities